-The feeling is different in the US and Japan.
-Especially in Japan the given name or first name is not used except with close friends.
+The feeling is very different in the US and Japan.
+Especially in Japan the given name ( first name) is not used except with close friends.
 At school we say “Teacher”, “Principal teacher”, and in a company we say “Section chief”, “Department manager”, and notice that we do not say even the family name to superiors.

 ☆ 1 Among family members we call each other by “a role name”.

 Only when a person is the youngest in the family, he is called by his personal name, for example, “Ken”.
 For the other family members, “(Ken’s) Father, Mother, Grandma, Sister” become each one’s “name” and they are called by these ” role names”.

 For example, Ken ‘s grandmother calls Ken’ s mother “Okasan (mother)” and calls Ken’s sister “Onesan (sister)”.
 Even between husband and wife, her husband calls his wife “Okasan (mother)” because she is Ken’s mother, and his wife calls her husband “Otosan (father)”.
 Only the youngest person is called by his given name, and the others are called by their “role names”.

 Another example, when the brothers of Wakanohana and Takanohana (old famous Sumo wrestlers) were young, as Wakanohana was the older brother of Takanohana, all Somo fans in the whole country called him “Onichan (older brother)”.

 ☆ 2 In companies superiors are addressed by their “title”.

 It is impolite if an employee calls the president “Tanaka san (Mr. Tanaka)”.
 To a superior everybody should call him by the “title” of his position like “President, Department manager, Section chief” etc. And since the position changes from time to time, we must know the right name of his job title of that time.